MicrosoftDocs/windows-itpro-docs/education/windows/school-deployment/identity.md

 # Set up identity management

 The Microsoft platform for education simplifies the management of Windows devices with Intune for Education and Microsoft 365 Education.
-The first, fundamental step, is configuring the identity infrastructure to manage user access and permissions for your school.
+The first, fundamental step, is to configure the identity infrastructure to manage user access and permissions for your school.

-Try this: <a href="https://interactiveguides-schooldatasync.azurewebsites.net/" target="_blank"><b>Microsoft School Data Sync demo</b></a>

 Azure Active Directory (Azure AD), which is included with the Microsoft 365 Education subscription, provides authentication and authorization to any Microsoft cloud services.
 Identity objects are defined in Azure AD for human identities, like students and teachers, as well as non-human identities, like devices, services, and applications.
 Once users get Microsoft 365 licenses assigned, they will be able to consume services and access resources within the tenant.
 With Microsoft 365 Education, you can manage identities for your teachers and students, assign licenses to devices and users, and create groups for the classrooms.

-## Setting up a Microsoft 365 Education tenant
+## Set up a Microsoft 365 Education tenant

 In this section, you'll create and configure a Microsoft 365 tenant and explore the Microsoft 365 admin center.
 ### Create a Microsoft 365 tenant